 Low Back Pain

 Low back pain is an ache or discomfort in the area of the lower part of the back and spinal column.
 The lower spinal column has many small bones and muscles that surround and protect the spinal cord and nerves.
-Low back pain is very common and affects most adults at some point in their lives.
+Low back pain is common and affects most adults at some point in their lives.

 |Bones of the Lower Back|